Uzor13/Uzor13/README.md

 ![Profile views](https://gpvc.arturio.dev/uzor13)
 <br>
 #### About Me
-Hi, My name is Uzochukwu Precious and I’m a Web Developer with skills in web tools such as HTML, CSS, JavaScript, Django, TailwindCSS, Bootstrap, WordPress and Figma.
+Hi, My name is Uzochukwu Precious, and I’m a Web Developer with skills in web tools such as HTML, CSS, JavaScript, Django, TailwindCSS, Bootstrap, WordPress and Figma.
 I also work with Python.
 I am a goal-oriented Software Developer with a strong commitment to collaboration and solutions-oriented problem-solving.
 I'm looking into getting into the open-source community and contributing to more projects.

 <br>